February 26, 2021

 PGSG Mental Health Action Week to address pressures faced by graduate students

-Graduate students interested in attending an event should RSVP using the links provided.
-Events will take place via Zoom and will be made available after the event on the https://www.purduegradstudents.com/life PGSG website.
+Graduate students interested in attending an event should RSVP using the links provided on the event titles.
+Events will take place via Zoom and recordings of some events will be made available on the PGSG website.

 3:30-5 p.m. – Parenting During a Pandemic.
 Moderator: Erin Rondeau-Madrid, doctoral student in curriculum studies.
 Experts: Xiang Zhou, assistant professor of counseling psychology, and Jessica Felder, doctoral student in political science and president of the Graduate Parent Support Network.

 5:30-7 p.m. – Mental Health in College: Normalizing the Conversation.
 Marisa Exter, associate professor curriculum and instruction.

 3-5 p.m. – Cultural Centers Panel.
 The Native American Educational and Cultural Center, Asian American and Asian Resource and Cultural Center, Black Cultural Center and their Counseling and Psychological Services (CAPS) liaisons will discuss the effects of COVID-19 on underrepresented populations, mental health and well-being, and how the centers are working in response.